Last week I finally found a place in Florida to stay for our February trip.

 Turned out the Pearson airport ground staff were mostly sick that day and our flight got delayed for 4 hours before leaving Toronto.
 We took off at the time when we were supposed to arrive in Fort Lauderdale.

 We ended up missing our ship.
 We could catch the boat in its next stop in Mexico but we had to take two connecting flights, over 10 hours of travel to get there.
 Erwin and I just decided to stay in Fort Lauderdale with Robin.
-We stayed in a hotel by the beach for a week and we still had an amazing time altogether.
+We stayed in a hotel by the beach for a week and we still had an amazing time all together.

 This time around it’s more complicated.
 Instead of traveling with one kid, we have two now.
 My mom and my brother are visiting from Hong Kong.
 My aunt and my cousin are also joining us.
 It’s their first cruise trip.

 We have a big group this time and simply can’t afford any problems.
 We can’t take the risk of missing the boat.